-Current regime New regime Retail ELTIFs Non-Retail ELTIFs Risk diversification requirements 40 Minimum investment in eligible investment assets 41 70% 55% 55% Maximum investment in instruments issued by or loans granted to a single qualifying portfolio undertaking 10%42 20% Unrestricted Maximum investment in a single real asset 10% 20% Unrestricted Maximum investment in a single ELTIF, EuvECA or EuSEF 10% 20% Unrestricted Maximum investment in a single UCITS or EU AIF Not permitted 20% Unrestricted Maximum investment in UCITS eligible assets issued by any single body 5% 43 10%44 Unrestricted Maximum investment in bonds issued by an EU credit institution subject to supervision designed to protect bondholders 25% 25% Unrestricted Maximum aggregate value of investments in ELTIFs, EuvECAs, EuSEFs, UCITS and EU AIFs 20% Unrestricted Unrestricted Maximum aggregate value of investments in STS Securitisations Not permitted 20% Unrestricted Counterparty risk in the context of OTC derivatives or SFTs (per counterparty) 5% 10% Unrestricted Concentration limits Percentage of the shares or units of a single ELTIF, EuvECA or EuSEF which may be acquired by an ELTIF 25% 30% Unrestricted Percentage of the shares or units of a single UCITS or EU AIF which may be acquired by an ELTIF Not permitted 30% Unrestricted allenovery.com
+Current regime New regime Retail ELTIFs Non-Retail ELTIFs Risk diversification requirements 41 Minimum investment in eligible investment assets 42 70% 55% 55% Maximum investment in instruments issued by or loans granted to a single qualifying portfolio undertaking 10%43 20% Unrestricted Maximum investment in a single real asset 10% 20% Unrestricted Maximum investment in a single ELTIF, EuvECA or EuSEF 10% 20% Unrestricted Maximum investment in a single UCITS or EU AIF Not permitted 20% Unrestricted44 Maximum investment in UCITS eligible assets issued by any single body 5% 45 10%46 Unrestricted Maximum investment in bonds issued by an EU credit institution subject to supervision designed to protect bondholders 25% 25% Unrestricted Maximum aggregate value of investments in ELTIFs, EuvECAs, EuSEFs, UCITS and EU AIFs 20% Unrestricted Unrestricted Maximum aggregate value of investments in STS Securitisations Not permitted 20% Unrestricted Counterparty risk in the context of OTC derivatives or SFTs (per counterparty) 5% 10% Unrestricted Concentration limits Percentage of the shares or units of a single ELTIF, EuvECA or EuSEF which may be acquired by an ELTIF 25% 30% Unrestricted Percentage of the shares or units of a single UCITS or EU AIF which may be acquired by an ELTIF Not permitted 30% Unrestricted

-39 This is without prejudice to the risk diversification requirements that may be applicable under national product regulation (eg in Luxembourg, 30% maximum concentration ratio for SIFs and RAIFs and 20% maximum concentration ratio for Part II funds).

-40 Expressed as a percentage of the ELTIF's Capital.

-41 Minimum percentage to be reached by Target Date.

-42 Subject to the 10/20/40% rule according to which the 10% limit may be raised to 20%, provided the aggregate value of the assets held by the ELTIF in qualifying portfolio undertakings and real assets in which it invests more than 10% of its Capital does not exceed 40% of its Capital.

-43 Or 25% for bonds issued by an EU credit institution, which are subject by law to special public supervision designed to protect bondholders.
+40 This is without prejudice to the risk diversification requirements that may be applicable under national product regulation (eg in Luxembourg, 30% maximum concentration ratio for SIFs and RAIFs and 20% maximum concentration ratio for Part II funds).
+41 Expressed as a percentage of the ELTIF's Capital.
+42 Minimum percentage to be reached by Target Date.
+43 Subject to the 10/20/40% rule according to which the 10% limit may be raised to 20%, provided the aggregate value of the assets held by the ELTIF in qualifying portfolio undertakings and real assets in which it invests more than 10% of its Capital does not exceed 40% of its Capital.
+44 A Non-Retail ELTIF must however invest less than 85% of its assets in any single EU AIF, otherwise it would become a feeder fund investing in a noneligible master fund (for an ELTIF).
+With respect to UCITS investments, the UCITS must not, as from Target Date, represent more than 45% of the ELTIF's Capital.
+45 Or 25% for bonds issued by an EU credit institution, which are subject by law to special public supervision designed to protect bondholders.
+46 Idem.

-44 Idem.